Richard W. Fisher

-Richard Welton Fisher (born 1949) is the former President and CEO of the Federal Reserve Bank of Dallas, having served in that post from April 2005 to 2015.
-He is a former Senior Advisor to Barclays Plc, a British bank holding company, a Director of PepsiCo, and a Senior Contributing Editor for CNBC.
+Richard Welton Fisher (born 1949) is the former president and CEO of the Federal Reserve Bank of Dallas, having served in that post from April 2005 to 2015.
+He is a former senior advisor to Barclays Plc, a British bank holding company, a director of PepsiCo, and a senior contributing editor for CNBC.
 From 2011 to 2017, he served on the Harvard Board of Overseers.

-Biography

-Early life
+Early life and education

 A first-generation American, Fisher was born in Los Angeles, but grew up in Mexico.
 His father was Australian, while his mother was South African, of Norwegian descent.
-Following graduation from Admiral Farragut Academy in St. Petersburg, Florida, he attended the United States Naval Academy in Annapolis, Maryland from 1967 to 1969, before transferring to Harvard University, where he earned a bachelor's degree in economics in 1971.
+Following graduation from Admiral Farragut Academy in Toms River, New Jersey, he attended the United States Naval Academy in Annapolis, Maryland from 1967 to 1969, before transferring to Harvard University, where he earned a bachelor's degree in economics in 1971.
 From 1972 to 1973, he studied Latin American studies at Hertford College, Oxford.
 Completing his education in 1975, he earned an M.B.A. from the Graduate School of Business at Stanford University.